 I have thought long and hard about how I can lay down things at the altar.
 No matter how hard I try it just doesn’t happen.
 I may pray at the altar, which is helpful, but the minute I get in my car after church my problems are waiting for me.
 So did I not lay it down at the altar?
 If I did, did I pick it back up?

 God left us specific instructions for living through this life.
-He didn’t leave us to guess.
-This is important because the way He set out for us to handle problems provides hope, and the way we set out for people leads them to hopelessness.
+He didn’t leave us with vague ideas.
+This is important because the way He set out for us to handle problems provides hope and the way we set out for people leads them to hopelessness.
+If you can explain “how-to” leave things then tell people that.
+If you are really trying to say trust God and don’t worry than say that.
+The more specific you can be the better.
+Hurting people need clarity.

 1 Peter 2:21 “For to this you have been called, because Christ also suffered for you, leaving you an example, so that you might follow in his steps.”

-Please don’t place a yoke around your fellow believers.
-Making them believe that magic can happen around a physical altar.
-It will throw them into utter hopelessness.
-Yes pray at the altar, and pray for deliverance, but realize that like Job, you may suffer for a time.
-Job prayed, but it wasn’t one of his magical prayers that ended his trial.
+Please don’t place a yoke around others.
+Making them believe that one act can take away their pain or by glibly saying things that may not actually help them.
+God will deliver us if we humble ourselves before Him, but He might let the trial linger on for a while.
+If we tell people they can just leave it and that doesn’t work then we throw them into utter hopelessness.
+Yes pray at the altar and pray for deliverance, but realize that like Job, you may suffer for a time.
+Job prayed, but it wasn’t one act that ended his trial.
 It was God.

 What to do?